About this Author

 That brings up another point: the e-mails quoted in the Science article are in somewhat broken English: "you lose job. ...
 Texas will fire you before you tenure. . ." and that sort of thing.
 But my belief is that no one who drops the second person possessive while writing would make it far enough into Infinite Jest to meet Micheal Pemulis and use him as an appropriate alias for an extortion plot.

 At any rate, after the San Diego police got involved, they told Zhang that they had a suspect, but Zhang decided not to press charges.
 That fall, though, "Pemulis" dropped the bomb, with a hostile anonymous letter to everyone involved - officials at Scripps and UT-Austin, the editors at Science, etc. In 2009, Zhang was denied tenure.
-Eric Tippman (now at Cardiff) has published a paper in JBC detailing the problems with the original work.
+The postdoc mentioned above (now at Cardiff) has published a paper in JBC detailing the problems with the original work.
 (He denies having anything to do with the missing lab notebooks or the threats made to Zhang).
 And everyone involved is still wondering just what is going on. . .

 I certainly have no idea.
 But I can say this: although I've spent a lot more time in industry than in academia, a disproportionate number of the people I've worked with over the years that I consider to have had serious mental problems are still from my academic years.
 Whoever "Pemulis" is, I'd put him or her into that category.
 Grad students and post-docs are under a lot of pressure, and some of them are at a point in their lives when their internal problems are starting to seriously affect them.